mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/interacting-with-smart-contract.md

   3. `Mined`: the transaction has been written into the blockchain.
   4. `Error`: the transaction has been rejected by the network.

-## Interaction via data-changing methods
+## Interaction with data-changing methods

 Let’s take a closer look at our contract sample.
 It has a single data-changing method – `add`.
 So how we call it?